-Stevan Dubljevic $^{\rm a},$ Jukka-Pekka Humaloja $^{\rm b,\star}$ a University of Alberta, Chemicals and Materials Engineering Department, Edmonton, AB T6G 2V4, Canada b Tampere University of Technology, Mathematics, P.O.
-Box 533, 33101 Tampere, Finland
+Stevan Dubljevic a, Jukka-Pekka Humaloja $^{\mathrm{b},\star}$

+^a University of Alberta, Chemicals and Materials Engineering Department, Edmonton, AB T6G 2V4, Canada

 Abstract

 The present work extends known finite-dimensional constrained optimal control realizations to the realm of well-posed regular linear infinite-dimensional systems modelled by partial differential equations.
 The structure-preserving Cayley-Tustin transformation is utilized to approximate the continuous-time system by a discrete-time model representation without using any spatial discretization or model reduction.
 The discrete-time model is utilized in the design of model predictive controller accounting for optimality, stabilization, and input and output/state constraints in an explicit way.
 The proposed model predictive controller is dual-mode in the sense that predictive controller steers the state to a set where exponentially stabilizing unconstrained feedback can be utilized without violating the constraints.
 The construction of the model predictive controller leads to a finite-dimensional constrained quadratic optimization problem easily solvable by standard numerical methods.
 Two representative examples of partial differential equations are considered.